 The James River is a great place to lure in smallmouth bass; catfish, bream, largemouth bass and muskie also can be caught.
 Saltwater fishing can be found nearby in the Hampton Roads area and in Chesapeake Bay.
-For information about fishing licenses contact the Virginia Department of Game and Inland Fisheries; phone (804) 367-1000.
+For information about fishing licenses contact the Virginia Department of Wildlife Resources; phone (804) 367-1000.

 Adventurous things to do in Richmond

 Richmond boasts the only urban class IV rapids in the country—a plus for adventure travel enthusiasts.
 Rafting and tubing trips on the James River are available through River City Adventures; phone (804) 233-4000.
 Riverside Outfitters, (804) 560-0068, also offers rafting trips as well as tube, canoe and kayak rentals.